kajona/kajonacms/module_system/docs/quick_install_guide_en.md

 or
 ``www.my-domain.xy/my_installation/``.

-If you installed the module „samplecontent“, a welcome-page should be loaded.
-Otherwise you should at least get an error, complaining about a missing index-site.
+A welcome-page should be loaded.
 Congratulations – Kajona was installed successfully.
 To change the contents of your portal, go on and „Log in at the administration“.

 ##Log in at the administration
 To log in at the administration, attach the folder „/admin“ to your portal-url: